Appointed March 2018

-Member of the Commercial Development and Investment Committee
+Chair of the Financial Assurance Committee and member of the Commercial Development and Investment Committee.

-Rob was heavily involved in the subsequent integration of the two networks of operational banking centres, managing its major IT and transformation integration and was heavily involved in the post-acquisition HR and systems integration.
+Rob was heavily involved in the subsequent integration of the two networks of operational banking centres, managing the major IT and transformation integration and was heavily involved in the post-acquisition HR and systems integration within those operations.

-Having successfully undertaken several senior customer facing roles he was invited to join the board of the Customer Contact Association (CCA) in 2004 and continues to serve as a director.
+Having successfully undertaken several senior customer facing roles he was invited to join the board of the Customer Contact Association (CCA) in 2004 where he served until 2016.

 Appointed April 2017